n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 # Playlist Editor

 Playlists are an essential part of sdrtrunk.
 All of the decoding, channel selection, streaming, aliasing of talkgroups and radio identifiers, etc is controlled by playlists.
-The playlist editor gives you access to each of these pieces and includes fully integrated access to the world-wide database of radio network information at radioreference.com (when you have paid premium subscription).
+The playlist editor gives you access to each of these pieces and includes fully integrated access to the world-wide database of radio network information at radioreference.com\*\*.

 The playlist editor is made up of the following components:
 * **Playlists** - manage all of your playlists and select the current playlist
 * **Channels** - create channel and decoder configurations and start/stop decoding
 * **Aliases** - create aliases and names for a variety of identifiers like talkgroups and radio IDs
 * **Streaming** - manage audio streaming and assign aliases to streaming channels
-* **Radio Reference** - online radio system database for easy downloading radio systems and talkgroups
+* **Radio Reference\*\*** - online radio system database for easy downloading radio systems and talkgroups

+\*\*Radio Reference access requires a premium subscription

 ## Playlists Tab
 The playlist tab allows you to manage your playlists.
 Only one playlist can be active (selected) at any time.
 A default playlist (**default.xml**) is automatically created for you when you use the software for the first time.